 If you decide to drink alcohol tonight, here are some things you might consider to help make this a safe night for all road users.

 Could you or any of your friends be the designated driver?
 If so, remember to download a voucher for a free soft drink at designateddriver.ie.

 The time of your last drink at night will affect when it is safe for you to drive the following day so there could still be alcohol in your system the morning after drinking.
 It takes your body one hour to process one standard drink and there’s no quick fix.
 One standard drink is a half pint of beer, stout or lager, small glass of wine (100ml) or a pub measure of spirits (35.5ml).
 Nothing you can do will help to remove alcohol from your body any quicker, only time.

 You can help to make sure this New Year's Eve is a safe one by choosing not to drink and drive.
 If you decide to drink tonight, it is a good idea to remember that during any occassion where you are consuming alcohol you should keep track of how much you drink.
 Drinking alcohol at any level can increase the risk of damage to your health and wellbeing but this risk increases the more you drink.
 Try to keep track of how many standard drinks you consume; our Drinks Calculator can help.

-The Department of Health/HSE recommend that to reduce alcohol-related risks to your health, adhere to the low-risk guidelines for alcohol consumption:
+The HSE recommends that to reduce alcohol-related risks to your health, adhere to the low-risk guidelines for alcohol consumption: